Your Position: Home - Machinery Processing Services - Why is Valve Passing Test Better?

 If you are looking for more details, kindly visit Valve Passing Test.

-Based on API 589 closure test requirements, some passing (leakage) is permitted during manufacturer shop closure test.
+Based on API 589 closure test requirements, some passing (leakage) is permitted during manufacturer shop closure tests.

-However what about the passing at construction site during line hydrotest?
+However, what about passing at construction sites during line hydrotests?

 Is there any international code or standard for that case?

-You know that the test pressure during line hydrotest at site may be lower than that during shop closure test.
+Keep in mind that the test pressure during line hydrotests at sites may be lower than that during shop closure tests.

 Thanks in advance..